carloskiki/icondata/icondata_cg/README.md

 # Icondata_cg

-Icon data from the css.gg library.
+Icon data from the *css.gg* library.
 Every icon is packaged as its own cargo feature to reduce build times.

+Visit this [repository](https://github.com/Carlosted/icondata) to see a list of available libraries.

 ## Contributing